VR Class Sm3: Routes

-Long-distance timetables

 Livery

 At least two livery variants were tested on scale models, which were later exposed at VR's conference centre at Helsinki central railway station: one has a red strip for the whole length of the train, with the window backgrounds painted grey.
 The other is more similar to the final result, but the front of the train includes more red and no grey paint at all.
 VR finally settled to a combination of both of them, which bore resemblance to the company's InterCity livery.
 The bottom of the carriages is dark grey, with a red stripe distinguishing it from the white base colour.
 The top of the carriages is painted grey.
 Red colouring at the end of each car forms red parallelograms when the carriages are combined.
 When asked why the trains were not blue and white, VR's CEO answered that red and white fits the train and its design the best.

 The trains were originally marked with only a V instead of the full VR logo to symbolise the company's high speed transport.
 The same logo was also used on the Sr2 locomotive.
 The text "Pendolino S220" was written on the units according to the train's original branding.
 On later units, VR's logo was fully painted (the same happened with the Sr2) and "S220" dropped.

 Since 2009, VR has been repainting its fleet in new colours according to its changed visual identity.
 Green colour has replaced red, and each car now has two green parallelograms instead of one larger figure between carriages.
 Artwork showcasing Finnish nature decorates them.
 As of December 2012, Sm3 units 7x01 to 7x04, 7x06 to 7x10 and 7x12 have been repainted in the new livery.

 Incidents and accidents

 On 9 January 2003 an improperly locked door came loose in a high-speed tunnel at Perniö.
 No-one was injured in the accident.
 The settings of all Sm3 doors were checked by the operator in the following days.

-A Sm3 derailed near Karis on 25 July 2003 due to a defect in a turnout.
+A Sm3 derailed near Karjaa on 25 July 2003 due to a defect in a turnout.
 The train derailed at a low speed after mechanics turned the turnout blades manually into the correct position, but forgot to check the turnout frog, which was set to a diverging track.
 The first three carriages of the train derailed completely, in addition to the first bogie of the fourth car.

+In December 2021 two Sm3 units crashed on low speed near Tampere station.
+No one was hurt, but both of the trains were severely damaged.